Life changing projects empowering clients to generate an income and provide for their families.

 Through Samaritan President Mary Ann Boccolini’s affiliation with the Moorestown Lunchtime Rotary Club and with the assistance of 5 other Rotary branches, recently raised funds for 10 new sewing machines and training for 10 new clients.
 This will provide an incredible boost to the capabilities of this project.

 The tailors are paid a fixed price on the goods they produce.
 At the moment most of the sales are from the local market.
 We have many different types of colourful bags made from African material.
-Our biggest seller is school bags but we also produce various sizes of ladies’ hand bags, computer bags, conference bags, baby bags, gym and yoga bags.
+Our seller is school bags but we also produce various sizes of ladies’ hand bags, computer bags, conference bags, baby bags, gym and yoga bags.

 Beads for Education